 When creating your marketing materials, be sure to keep your target market in mind.
 Your materials should be designed to appeal to their specific needs and interests.

 Your promotions strategy outlines how you will promote your products and services to your target market.
-It should include information about the types of promotions you’ll use, the channels you’ll use to reach your target market, and the timing of your promotions.
+It should include information about the types of promotions you’ll use, the right marketing channels you’ll use to reach your target market, and the timing of your promotions.

 As a law firm, you’ll need to decide which types of promotions will be most effective in reaching your target market.
 You’ll also need to determine the best channels for reaching your target market.
-For example, will you use traditional advertising, online advertising, or a combination of both?
+For example, will you use traditional advertising, law firm online advertising, or a combination of both?

 Finally, you’ll need to develop a promotional schedule that outlines when you’ll run your promotions.
 For example, will you run promotions monthly or will you save them for special occasions?